Diplo Presents Thomas Wesley, Chapter 1: Snake Oil

-Chapter 1: Snake Oil is the second studio album by American DJ and musician Diplo, under his moniker Thomas Wesley.
-It was released on May 29, 2020 under his label Mad Decent and Columbia Records.

-The album features collaborations by Orville Peck, Noah Cyrus, Thomas Rhett and Young Thug.
+Chapter 1: Snake Oil is the second studio album by American DJ and musician Diplo, released under his country moniker Thomas Wesley.
+It was released through Mad Decent and Columbia Records on May 29, 2020.
+The album features collaborations by Orville Peck, Cam, Morgan Wallen, the Jonas Brothers, Thomas Rhett, Young Thug, Blanco Brown, Noah Cyrus, Julia Michaels, Clever, Zac Brown, Danielle Bradbery, Ben Burgess, Lil Nas X, and Billy Ray Cyrus.

 Critical reception

 Chapter 1: Snake Oil was met with generally mixed to unfavorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the release received an average score of 46, based on 9 reviews.